-In addition, if a landlord fails to comply with enforcement action, they can be criminally prosecuted, and the tenant or local council can also apply to the First-tier Tribunal for a rent repayment order.
+If a landlord fails to comply with enforcement action, they can be criminally prosecuted, and the tenant or local council can also apply to the First-tier Tribunal for a rent repayment order.
 And the maximum amount of rent that can be repaid is doubling, from 12 months’ to two years’ rent.

 “A Decent Homes Standard has been in operation within the social rented sector since 2004 and, now that it has raised standards there, it is going to be applied to privately rented homes.
 The reality is that if you are undertaking your current legal requirements to make sure that your property is in good condition, as the vast majority of landlords are, you shouldn’t have any problems.
-However, around a fifth of properties in the private rented sector do not meet standards.
+However, 21% of properties in the private rented sector do not meet standards.
 So there will be a challenge for some landlords to raise their game and get their properties up to spec, or face either fines, a criminal record and, in the worst cases, a prison sentence.”

 - Sean Hooker, Head of Redress at the Property Redress Scheme